atrac17/Integer_Video_Modes/README.md

 ## General Information

 This repository will contain custom resolutions for all available MiSTerFPGA cores currently available and in development.
-The custom **`video_mode`**'s available will be targeted towards displays that have variable refresh rate and unique resolution capabilities.
+The custom **`video_mode`**(s) available will be targeted towards displays that have variable refresh rate and unique resolution capabilities.

 Several displays support VRR and unique resolutions.
 You will find a list of known working displays below.
 If your display is compatible and not listed, please inform me on github providing the information below in the template.